Tag

 Currently, Nexus offers an IP Rotator – your IP address will be changed every 15 minutes or so – and an IP Randomizer feature is coming soon.
 This will change your IP address every time you visit a new website

 If you’re a hardware hoarder, Surfshark’s unlimited simultaneous connections policy may put it above my #1 and #2 picks.
 You can install one plan on any number of devices – great for complete protection, or even sharing with those in your home.
-And, as a VPN, Surfshark is one of the few providers to offer a full GUI – most others are only command .
+And, as a Linux VPN, Surfshark is one of the few providers to offer a full GUI – most others are only command .
 Very impressive for a VPN that costs well under $2.50 a month.

 In the most recent testing, connection speeds rose considerably, and on my 1 Gbps connection, it maxed out at a staggering 950 Mbps.
 That makes Surfshark one of the fastest providers I’ve ever tested – beating out the likes of ExpressVPN, PIA, and CyberGhost.
 Plus, it’s currently proving to be very reliable for streaming.
 I’ve had some issues before, but almost every provider has at some point.